 Extended gene families of phototransduction components are generally broadly distributed throughout Eukarya.

 To study the evolution of the phototransduction cascades, we first investigated the presence of each phototransduction component in 86 eukaryotic species (Figure 2).
 We focused on early-branching animals and sister groups to animals, but also included in our search a balanced sampling of all major eukaryotic groups (see Supplementary File with species list and BUSCO values).
 The phototransduction components examined were based primarily on the Kegg maps ko04745 (D. melanogaster rhabdomeric cascade) and ko04744 (H. sapiens ciliary cascade).
 The data mining was carried out with a combination of sequence similarity and protein motif analyses.
 We then constructed maximum likelihood phylogenetic trees and gene tree to species tree reconciliations for each gene family (see Methods for details).
+Gene tree to species tree reconciliations were performed both with ctenophore-first and sponge-first scenarios and comparison of total number of events (duplications and losses) revealed that overall, there were no major differences between the two scenarios.

 Most gene families examined were broad, therefore, within each gene family we focused on identifying the sub-group containing the D. melanogaster and/or H. sapiens genes that are known to function in the phototransduction cascades.
 These subgroups are the ones of major interest when studying the evolution of phototransduction.
 Phylogenetic studies often restrict their reconstructions to a set of orthologous sequences (REF).
 As in our case, we were interested in understanding whether early-branching animals and non-animal species might possess genes that could perform in phototransduction, and in many cases this might include non-orthologous but related genes, we expanded our definition of the group of interest to include a broader set of genes within an orthogroup of interest.
 We found that while the specific-orthogroup of interest is often present only within animals or in sister-groups to animals (Figure 2), closely related sub-groups were present in the next related species, and when considering the extended gene family as a whole, the distribution would often span Eukarya.
 This adds an extra layer of detail to our knowledge of when exactly the functional phototransduction pathways might have originated.